 Achenes glabrous; pappus with 31–39 bristles in 2 series, with an outer row of short bristles.

-Distribution and occurrence: Grows in dry sclerophyll forest in mountainous regions; north from Torrington.
+Distribution and occurrence: Grows in dry sclerophyll forest in mountainous regions; north from the Blue Mountains.

 NSW subdivisions: NT, CT, NWS

 Text by N. S. Lander

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.